If you thought Uber was game-changing for the transport industry – you may want to sit down for this.

 1. We’re trialling next gen home energy solutions

-In collaboration with California-based tech start-up Bidgely, Origin will shortly begin trialing the new solution with 5,000 customers in Victoria, providing them with a rare insight into where energy is being used in their household and helping them to manage their energy costs.
+In collaboration with California-based tech start-up Bidgely, Origin will shortly begin trialling the new solution with 5,000 customers in Victoria.
+This will provide the customer with a rare insight into where energy is being used in their household.
+It may also help them to manage their energy costs.

 2. We’ve launched O Hub